-- 2. The City Council may grant a full waiver, in which case the remaining percentage of the exempted fee must be paid from public funds other than impact fee accounts. - D. An exemption for low-income housing granted under subsection (B) of this section or this subsection (C) must be conditioned upon requiring the applicant to record a covenant that, except as provided otherwise by this subsection, prohibits using the property for any purpose other than for low-income housing.
+- Development Activity that meets the mitigation alternative requirements of BDMC 3.50.070; and - Placement of a mobile home within an approved mobile home park. - The city council may exempt low-income housing, or designated development activities, with broad public purposes from any impact fees that would have been paid by such development activity; provided that such impact fees shall be ispaid from public funds other than the impact fee fund and, provided further that, a low-income housing exemption granted under this section shall be conditioned upon the requirement that the applicant record a covenant in the manner set forth in subsection D below. - C. The City Council may also provide a full or partial exemption from impact fees for low-income housing in accordance with the following.
+The City Council may grant an exemption for low-income housing under this subsection (C) as follows - 1.
+The City Council may grant a partial exemption of not more than eighty percent of impact fees, in which case there is no explicit requirement to pay the exempted portion of the fee from public funds other than impact fee accounts; or - 2.
+The City Council may grant a full waiver, in which case the remaining percentage of the exempted fee must be paid from public funds other than impact fee accounts. - An exemption for low-income housing granted under subsection (B) or (C) of this section must be conditioned upon requiring the applicant to record a covenant that, except as provided otherwise by this subsection, prohibits using the property for any purpose other than for low-income housing.
 At a minimum, the covenant must address price restrictions and household income limits for the low-income housing, and that if the property is converted to a use other than for low-income housing, the property owner must pay the applicable impact fees in effect at the time of conversion.
-Covenants required by this subsection must be recorded with the applicable county auditor or recording officer. - E. The City, in granting an exemption under subsection (B) of this section or this subsection (C) for low-income housing, may not collect revenue lost through granting an exemption by increasing impact fees unrelated to the exemption. - F. A school district that receives school impact fees must approve any exemption under subsection (B) of this section or this subsection (C). - G. A person installing a residential fire sprinkler system in a single-family home shall not be required to pay the fire operations portion of the fire protection facility impact fee.
+Covenants required by this subsection must be recorded with the applicable county auditor or recording officer. - The City, in granting an exemption under subsection (B) or (C) of this section may not collect revenue lost through granting an exemption by increasing impact fees unrelated to the exemption. - A school district that receives school impact fees must approve any exemption under subsection (B) of this section or this subsection (C). - G. A person installing a residential fire sprinkler system in a single-family home shall not be required to pay the fire operations portion of the fire protection facility impact fee.
 The exempted fire operations impact fee shall not include the proportionate share related to the delivery of emergency medical services.
-For purposes of this chapter, fire sprinkler system shall have the same meaning as that term is given in RCW 18.60.010. - H. The development approval authority shall be authorized to determine whether a particular development activity falls within an exemption identified in this section.
+For purposes of this chapter, fire sprinkler system shall have the same meaning as that term is given in RCW 18.60.010.

+H. The development approval authority shall be authorized to determine whether a particular development activity falls within an exemption identified in this section.
 Such determinations shall be subject to the appeals procedures set forth in BDMC 3.50.140.